One question we kept on asking ourselves while heading to the south of Thailand was, “Where to go after Bangkok?”.

 Buses and mini vans from Bangkok to Prachuap Khiri Khan

-Buses and mini vans heading south are stationed in Sai Tai Mai Terminal or the Southern Bus Terminal.
-The terminal is located about 11km from Khao San Road (check out our blog post of Bangkok featuring the famous Khao San Road here), to the west of Bangkok.
+Buses and minivans heading south are stationed in Sai Tai Mai Terminal or the Southern Bus Terminal.
+The terminal is located about 11km from Khao San Road (check our Bangkok article featuring the famous Khao San Road), to the west of Bangkok.
 The same building houses both the terminal and a small shopping mall.

 The drive straight to Prachuap Khiri Khan takes about 3 hours but expect travel time to be more than that as the driver may do multiple stops to pick up and drop off other passengers on the way.
 If your accommodation is in Prachuap Khiri Khan town by the bay agree with the driver to drop you somewhere close by.